masakiwakabayashi/react_native_checklist/README.md

 ```

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

+## Login

+- At launch the app shows a login screen.
+Sign in with any existing Supabase user.
+The included
+  seed (`supabase/seed.sql`) creates `demo@checklist.supabase.test` with the password `Passw0rd!`.
+- Account creation happens in Supabase Studio or via seeds; the app itself only supports login and
+  logout.

 ## Learn more